bfh-evg/uniboard/modules/module/Component.md

 ### Attributes

-Document wich attributes are added or required by this component.
+Document which attributes are added or required by this component.

 ## Configuration

-Describe how the confiugration works.
+Describe how the configuration works.
 Does this component use the the ConfigurationManager or not?
-What are the requiered fields?
+What are the required fields?

 ## Example EJB-Descriptor